claudioverdun/claudioverdun.github.io/_pages/about.md

 Hi!
 I am Claudio.
 Thanks for visiting my website and for your time.

 I am a mathematician working with AI and machine learning at [Harvard's School of Engineering and Applied Sciences](https://seas.harvard.edu/) under the mentorship of [Flavio Calmon](https://people.seas.harvard.edu/~flavio/).
 My research focuses on building the mathematical foundations of trustworthy AI, developing rigorous frameworks, algorithms, and theoretical guarantees for deploying AI systems safely and equitably.
 I harness tools from optimization, statistics, information theory, and signal processing to advance both theory and practice.
-I am currently most excited about:
+I am currently most excited about inference-time alignment, interpretability, fairness and the science of generative AI evaluations, and the economic implications of AI deployment.

+**Some snippets of my research:**

 **Inference-time alignment and post-training.** I develop principled methods for aligning AI systems at inference time, without additional training.
 This includes [introducing Soft-Best-of-n sampling](https://arxiv.org/pdf/2506.19248) and [introducing Best-of-Poisson and establishing theoretical frameworks for reward hacking in inference-time methods](https://arxiv.org/pdf/2506.19248).